Oliver Cowdery: Post-excommunication period (1838–48)

 Between 1838 and 1848, Cowdery studied and practiced law in Tiffin, Ohio, where he became a civic and political leader.
 He joined the local Methodist church and served as secretary in 1844.
-Cowdery, also edited the local Democratic newspaper until it was learned that he was one of the Three Witnesses, at which time he was reassigned as assistant editor.
+He also edited the local Democratic newspaper until it was learned that he was one of the Three Witnesses, at which time he was reassigned as assistant editor.
 He was nominated as his district's Democratic Party candidate for the Ohio State Senate in 1846, but was defeated when his Mormon background was discovered.

-After the Smiths’ death on June 27, 1844, a succession crisis split the Latter-Day Saint movement.
+After the Smiths’ death on June 27, 1844, a succession crisis split the Latter Day Saint movement.
 Cowdery's father and brother were followers of James J. Strang, who pressed his claim as the movement's successor by claiming that he had found and translated ancient records engraved upon metal plates, similar to the golden plates Smith had translated in the 1820s.
 In 1847, Cowdery and his brother moved to Elkhorn, Wisconsin, about twelve miles away from Strang's headquarters in Voree.
 In Elkhorn he entered law practice with his brother and became co-editor of the Walworth County Democrat.
 In 1848 he ran for state assemblyman but was again defeated when his Mormon ties were disclosed.

 LDS Church rebaptism

-In 1848, Cowdery traveled to the frontier settlement of Winter Quarters (in present-day Nebraska) to meet with followers of Brigham Young and the Quorum of the Twelve, asking to be reunited with the church.
+In 1848, Cowdery traveled to the frontier settlement of Winter Quarters (in present-day North Omaha, Nebraska) to meet with followers of Brigham Young and the Quorum of the Twelve, asking to be reunited with the church.
 The Twelve referred the application to the high council in Pottawattamie County, Iowa, which convened a meeting with all high priests in the area to consider the matter.
 After Cowdery convinced the meeting attendees that he no longer maintained any claim to leadership within the church, his application for rebaptism was unanimously approved.
-On November 12, 1848, Cowdery was rebaptized by Orson Hyde of the Quorum of the Twelve into—what had become following the succession crisis—the LDS Church in Indian Creek at Kanesville, Iowa.
+On November 12, 1848, Cowdery was rebaptized by Orson Hyde of the Quorum of the Twelve Apostles into what had become - after the succession crisis - the LDS Church in Indian Creek at Kanesville, Iowa.

-Cowdery then traveled to meet with Whitmer in Richmond, Missouri to persuade him to move west and rejoin the Saints in Utah Territory.
+Cowdery then traveled to Richmond, Missouri to meet with fellow Book of Mormon witness, David Whitmer, to persuade him to move west and rejoin the Saints in Utah Territory.
 Cowdery, however, succumbed to tuberculosis and died March 3, 1850 in David Whitmer's home in Richmond.

 In 1912, the official church magazine Improvement Era published a statement by Jacob F. Gates, son of early Mormon leader Jacob Gates, who had died twenty years prior.
 According to the recollection by his son, the elder Gates had visited Cowdery in 1849 and inquired about his witness testimony concerning the Book of Mormon, wherein he reportedly reaffirmed his witness.

 Historical controversies

-Critics who doubt the Book of Mormon and its origin story as given by Smith, have speculated that Cowdery may have played a role in the work's composition.
+Critics who doubt the Book of Mormon and its origin story as given by Smith have speculated that Cowdery may have played a role in the work's composition.